Punished at Workachkarlaw-admin

 Getting punished at work for asserting one’s employee rights happens all too often at workplaces around the country.

-We hear it often: “Can I be punished for asserting my rights?”
+We hear it often: “Can I be punished at work for asserting my rights?”

 The answer: it depends on what right is being asserted and how you are asserting it.

-In Ontario, employees are protected from punishment where they attempt to enforce their legal rights under the Employment Standards Act (“ESA”), the Ontario Human Rights Code (the “Code”), Canadian Human Rights Act or (“CHRA”), and the Occupational Health and Safety Act (“OHSA”).
+In Ontario, employees are protected from being punished at work where they attempt to enforce their legal rights under the Employment Standards Act (“ESA”), the Ontario Human Rights Code (the “Code”), Canadian Human Rights Act or (“CHRA”), and the Occupational Health and Safety Act (“OHSA”).

 So, while you may want to fight for the right for “Casual Fridays” at the office, that right is not covered under legislation.